 Considering that the biometric data is not used to verify identity, there is nothing stopping a person from making several cards in several names at different places – say – in one place for each phase of the polls… to take Sharad Pawar’s “joke” into completely realistic possibility.

-Aadhaar cards could facilitate regularization of illegal migrants leading to cartelization of such practices and exploiting government facilities and adding burden on the state.
+Aadhaar cards could facilitate regularization of illegal migrants or terrorists leading to cartelization of such practices and exploiting government facilities and adding burden on the state.
 They could be used by political parties for election rigging by manipulating demographics of a place.
 Given some time, it will be impossible to distinguish an Indian citizen from a migrant, since all their documentation will essentially be authentic.

 There have been instances reported in newspapers where banks contacted people who got their Aadhaar cards made offering to open a bank account that would link to the card.
 How the bank got the person’s information including name, Aadhaar card number and address to send the offer to…. should be a thought that will get any sane person paranoid.

 If at some point we start using the UID data to verify people, there is no proof that it will work, given the extensive problems with the data revealed so far.